gradio-app/gradio/guides/02_building-interfaces/05_four-kinds-of-interfaces.md

 ## Standard demos

 To create a demo that has both the input and the output components, you simply need to set the values of the `inputs` and `outputs` parameter in `Interface()`.
-Here's an example demo of a mock image classification model:
+Here's an example demo of a simple image filter:

 $code_sepia_filter
 $demo_sepia_filter